 I felt better the next day.
 Human.
 The weight had been lifted.
 It was not a decision I’m either proud of or ashamed of.
 It just was.

 Some of my friends have had children very young.
 They love them dearly and their kids add much to their lives.
 However, the story is usually the same.
 “I wish I could have waited longer.”

-The boyfriend emailed me last year.
+The old boyfriend emailed me several years ago.
 He said he was doing random construction in Mississippi and has had a “shitty life”.
-It made me think that despite what we think when we’re younger, that quite possibly; parents really do know what’s best for their children after all.
+My friend back in Alabama said he’d been in trouble several times for beating his wife.
+This, I know is true…I’d been on the receiving end of it a few times.
+It made me think that despite what we think of our parents when we’re young – or how much we THINK we know, that maybe, just maybe they really do know what’s best for their kids after all.

 Photo – Chris Freeman Photography

 Excellent and honest post, from someone I admired and adored watching as a young boy “knock a bitch’s head off”.
 I love strong women: women wrestlers and women writers definitely are on the top of the list.
 All that you have done requires great strength, and telling this story and all the others, as well as dealing with the loss of a loved one, requires greater strength still.
 As someone who has had to be a pallbearer twice in 2012, I give you nothing but love and respect.
 Keep writing!

 WOW.
 It takes plenty of strength to share something this personal.
 I’ve had some trials n my life, I think I’m inspired for my next blog.

 You have a great deal of courage young lady.
 I am a middle aged 56 -now single- Canadian and father of two wonderful young men.
 When in university-age 20- I went through a very similar experience from the other side and I agree it was neither good nor bad it just was.
 Nonetheless it defined me in ways I never expected, both favourable and not so much.
 But I am still here and breathing so that is good.